 Making Beaches Safer for Birds

-In 2019, TNC installed an innovative project to improve survival odds for these charismatic birds at two designated areas on the one-mile of protected beach this preserve protects.
+For many years before the current techniques were used, there was no success for the beach-nesters.
+Every single nest had been lost to predators.
+In 2019, TNC piloted an innovative project to improve survival odds for these charismatic birds at two designated areas on the one-mile of protected beach this preserve protects.

-Noe and his Cape May team mechanically removed vegetation, which impedes access to feeding areas and can hide predators.
-Removing the vegetation provided the birds with open, flat nesting grounds, the ideal habitat for beach nesters.
-To further attrach terns, plovers and oystercatchers, the team spread 45 tons of shell across the sand which is used by shorebirds for camouflage and nest-building.
+Noe and his team mechanically removed vegetation, which impedes access to feeding areas and can hide predators.
+This provided the birds with open, flat nesting grounds, the ideal habitat for beach nesters.
+To further attract terns, plovers and oystercatchers, the team spread 45 tons of shell across the sand which is used by shorebirds for camouflage and nest-building.
 To inhibit predators in this special zone, they erected a six-foot fence that extends out a few feet along the ground to keep out even the most dedicated diggers.

 Creative Tactics to Attract Shorebirds